LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 php artisan make:policy UserPolicy --model=User
 ```

-Then we can modify our policies:
+Then, we can modify our policies:

 **Note:** We will apply the same code to all policies.
 We only need the `viewAny()` method at this point